-- (a) Students may not appeal against the academic judgement of examiners or of the members of a thesis advisory panel. - (b) Students wishing to exercise their right of appeal against a decision or recommendation reached by a Board or Studies or Board of Examiners must follow the procedure set out below. - (c) In order for an appeal to be heard, there must be a prima facie case that the decision or recommendation concerned may be invalid.
-The Chair of a relevant sub-committee, acting on behalf of the Senate, will reach a decision on whether a prima facie case has been established.
+- (a) Responsibility for considering or hearing appeals by students has been delegated by the Senate to the Special Cases Committee (SCC). - (b) Students may not appeal against the academic judgement of examiners or of the members of a thesis advisory panel. - (c) Students wishing to exercise their right of appeal against a decision or recommendation reached by a Board or Studies or Board of Examiners must follow the procedure set out below. - (d) In order for the decision against which the appellant is appealing to be reconsidered, the Chair of Special Cases Committee, acting on behalf of the Senate, will reach a decision on whether or not grounds for appeal have been established.
+This may involve a call for further information from either the appellant or other party before a view is formed.
 The procedure and timescale to be followed by the Chair is set out below in Regulation 2.8.4.
-Reasons will be stated where a decision not to hear an appeal is reached. - (d) Where a student has also made a complaint under the University's complaints procedure and the outcome of that complaint might be relevant to consideration of an academic appeal, the Chair may decide that the appeal should be held in abeyance until consideration of the complaint under the complaints procedure has been completed in whole or in part. - (e) Only a student about whom a decision has been made can lodge an appeal against that decision; appeals by third parties are not accepted. - (f) Responsibility for considering or hearing appeals by students has been delegated by the Senate to the Special Cases Committee (SCC).
+Reasons will be stated where a decision that no grounds for appeal exist is reached.

+- (e) If the Chair is unable to consider the appeal, it will be considered by an alternative member of the Committee acting on the Chair's behalf. - (f) Where a student has also made a complaint under the University's complaints procedure and the outcome of that complaint might be relevant to consideration of an academic appeal, the Chair may decide that the appeal should be held in abeyance until consideration of the complaint under the complaints procedure has been completed in whole or in part. - (g) Only a student about whom a decision has been made can lodge an appeal against that decision; appeals by third parties are not accepted.